Lecloow/Affinities/README.md

 My school committee (Comite de promo) wanted to organize a Valentine's Day matchmaking event.
 So I designed and built the platform from scratch.

-Deployed under real constraints — actual deadline, actual users, actual consequences if it broke.
+Deployed under real constraints: actual deadline, actual users, actual consequences if it broke.

 ## Architecture